How can I get a VAWA Green Card??

 You have no criminal history during the past three years.

-Four Steps to Getting a VAWA Visa
+Four Steps to Getting a Green Card on the Basis of VAWA

-Step One: VAWA Green Card Petition
+Step One: VAWA Self-Petition

-In either case, the applicant must include evidence that shows proof of marriage, birth certificates, and citizenship status.
+The applicant must include evidence that shows proof of marriage, birth certificates, and citizenship status.
 VAWA petitioners must also include proof of abuse and legitimacy of their marriage.
 Because of the extra evidence needed, this step can take a significant amount of time.

 Step Three: Priority Date